goonerlagoon/Programming-Notes/README.md

 * The number 0, an empty string "", null, undefined, and NaN are all **falsy** values.
 Everything else is **truthy**.
 * Getting started with DevTools: https://developer.chrome.com/docs/devtools/

+## React

+* _props_ is an empty object that gets passed "key:value", and values are accessed via the key. ex. props.key = value

 ## Functions

 * Form of an anonymous function: